-Pennsylvania has a corporate net income tax, but does not have a franchise or privilege tax for businesses incorporated or having their principal place of business in Pennsylvania.
+Philadelphia has a corporate net income tax, but does not have a franchise or privilege tax for businesses incorporated or having their principal place of business in Philadelphia.
 The Corporate Income Tax is for traditional C Corps.
 Therefore, if your business itself is not a C Corp, it will not be subject to the Corporate Net Income Tax.

-The Corporate Net Income Tax in Pennsylvania is a tax that is paid by all domestic and foreign corporations doing business, carrying on activity, or employing and owning capital and property in Pennsylvania (“PA”).
-The tax is levied on federal taxable income as modified by Pennsylvania exclusions, deductions, and credits with additions and subtractions from the federal taxable income.
-Pennsylvania’s Corporate Net Income Tax as of 2021 is a flat rate tax of 9.99%, making Pa. one of the highest corporate taxation states in the country.
+The Corporate Net Income Tax in Philadelphia is a tax that is paid by all domestic and foreign corporations doing business, carrying on activity, or employing and owning capital and property in Philadelphia (“PA”).
+The tax is levied on federal taxable income as modified by Philadelphia exclusions, deductions, and credits with additions and subtractions from the federal taxable income.
+Philadelphia’s Corporate Net Income Tax as of 2021 is a flat rate tax of 9.99%, making Pa. one of the highest corporate taxation states in the country.
 IN contrast, PA generally taxes personal income at a flat 3.07% rate.
 Domestic and foreign corporations, such as LLCs and C Corps, as well as business trusts that are classified as corporations, are subject to the Corporate Net Income Tax

 A Net Operating Loss (“NOL”) deduction is allowed for C Corps, with a 40% of taxable income ceiling on losses that can be deducted.